grafana/agent/docs/flow/reference/components/prometheus.remote_write.md

 * `prometheus_remote_storage_metadata_total` (counter): Total number of
   metadata entries sent to remote storage.
 * `prometheus_remote_storage_samples_failed_total` (counter): Total number of
-  samples which failed to send to remote storage due to non-recoverable errors.
+  samples that failed to send to remote storage due to non-recoverable errors.
 * `prometheus_remote_storage_exemplars_failed_total` (counter): Total number of
-  exemplars which failed to send to remote storage due to non-recoverable errors.
+  exemplars that failed to send to remote storage due to non-recoverable errors.
 * `prometheus_remote_storage_metadata_failed_total` (counter): Total number of
-  metadata entries which failed to send to remote storage due to non-recoverable errors.
+  metadata entries that failed to send to remote storage due to non-recoverable errors.
 * `prometheus_remote_storage_samples_retries_total` (counter): Total number of
-  samples which failed to send to remote storage but were retried due to recoverable errors.
+  samples that failed to send to remote storage but were retried due to recoverable errors.
 * `prometheus_remote_storage_exemplars_retried_total` (counter): Total number of
-  exemplars which failed to send to remote storage but were retried due to recoverable errors.
+  exemplars that failed to send to remote storage but were retried due to recoverable errors.
 * `prometheus_remote_storage_metadata_retried_total` (counter): Total number of
-  metadata entries which failed to send to remote storage but were retried due to recoverable errors.
+  metadata entries that failed to send to remote storage but were retried due to recoverable errors.
 * `prometheus_remote_storage_samples_dropped_total` (counter): Total number of
   samples which were dropped after being read from the WAL before being sent to